gaiaus/ICF/reform/Proposal.md

 2.7 **EROSION OF STAKEHOLDER TRUST**

-WHEREAS, all of the above enumerated concerns extend beyond ethical considerations and/or violations of the ICF charter, but may also possibly contravene Swiss Civil Code, Swiss Code of Obligations, Swiss Criminal Code, and Swiss Foundation laws; and
+WHEREAS, all of the above-enumerated concerns extend beyond ethical considerations and/or violations of the ICF charter, but may also possibly contravene the Swiss Civil Code, Swiss Code of Obligations, Swiss Criminal Code, and Swiss Foundation laws; and

 WHEREAS, these urgent issues necessitate immediate and decisive stakeholder action;